The moment you knew

 Self-Gaslighting

 Self-gaslighting is common the moment you know you are with a narcissist.
 Again, it is a protective measure, just like the initial wound in the narcissist and us.
-We are as good at gaslighting as they are; we just don’t know it and don’t have decades of experience with it.
-They have been practicing gaslighting since they were 8 or 10, so they are pretty good at it now.
+We are as good at gaslighting as they are; we don’t know it or have decades of experience with it.
+They have been practicing gaslighting since they were 8 or 10, so they are good at it now.

 I was Devastated.
 Betrayed